-ER: You mentioned earlier kind of trying to figure out which contractor to contact in researching as contractors.
+ER: You mentioned earlier kind of trying to figure out which contractor to contact and researching these contractors.
 When you knew that somebody wasn't going to work, what things were you looking for?
 How did you make some of those decisions?